Optical neural network architecture for deep learning with the temporal synthetic dimension: Model

 $\tilde A_m$ and $\tilde B_m$ are vectors at the $m$-th layer, calculated through the back propagation from the stored information of $A_{m+1}$ and $B_m$.
-Here $f'_m$ is the derivative of the nonlinear operation at the $m$-th layer in Eq.
-(5), $W_m^T$ is the transpose of $W_m$ in Eq.
-(4), and $\tilde A_{M+1}$ is the target vector $A_{target}$, which is the expected output vector of the training set.
+Here $f'_m$ is the derivative of the nonlinear operation at the $m$-th layer in Eq. (\ref{backward1}), $W_m^{T}$ is the inverse of $W_m$, and $\tilde A_{M+1}$ is the target vector $A_{\mathrm{target}}$, which is the expected output vector of the training set.
 The cost function after the $m$-th layer can therefore be calculated as:

 Throughout the backward propagation, optical controlling parameters $\phi_1(n,m)$, $\phi_2(n,m)$, $\theta_1(n,m)$, $\theta_2(n,m)$, and $\theta_3(n,m)$ can be trained by calculating the derivative of $C_m$ with respect to these parameters, i.e.,